 First things first

-We will be comparing the options available for those who can teach English online over the coming months, but if you want to get started teaching in another country, or you want to teach English online, you will almost certainly need a TEFL (Teaching English as a Foreign Language) certification (or an equivalent such as CELTA).
+If you want to get started teaching in another country, or you want to teach English online, you will almost certainly need a TEFL (Teaching English as a Foreign Language) certification, (or an equivalent such as CELTA).

 DON’T FORGET, USE THE SPECIAL CODE “HSM35” AT THE CHECKOUT FOR 35% OFF